 The prices we receive for our natural gas, NGLs, and oil production heavily influence our revenue, profitability, access to capital and future rate of growth.
 Natural gas, NGLs, and oil are commodities and, therefore, their prices are subject to wide fluctuations in response to relatively minor changes in supply and demand.
 Historically, the commodities market has been volatile.
 This market will likely continue to be volatile in the future.
 The prices we receive for our production, and the levels of our production, depend on numerous factors beyond our control.
 These factors include the following:

-- worldwide and regional economic conditions impacting the global supply and demand for natural gas, NGLs and oil: - the price and quantity of imports of foreign natural gas, including liquefied natural gas; - political conditions in or affecting other producing countries, including conflicts in the Middle East, Africa, South America and Russia; - · the level of global exploration and production; - · the level of global inventories; - · prevailing prices on local price indexes in the areas in which we operate; - localized and global supply and demand fundamentals and transportation availability; - weather conditions; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - · domestic, local and foreign governmental regulation and taxes.
+- worldwide and regional economic conditions impacting the global supply and demand for natural gas, NGLs and oil; - the price and quantity of imports of foreign natural gas, including liquefied natural gas; - political conditions in or affecting other producing countries, including conflicts in the Middle East, Africa, South America and Russia; - the level of global exploration and production; - · the level of global inventories; - · prevailing prices on local price indexes in the areas in which we operate; - · localized and global supply and demand fundamentals and transportation availability; - · weather conditions; - technological advances affecting energy consumption; - the price and availability of alternative fuels; and - domestic, local and foreign governmental regulation and taxes.

-In late 2014, global energy commodity prices declined precipitously as a result of several factors, including an increase in worldwide commodity supplies, a stronger U.S. dollar, relatively mild weather in large portions of the U.S. during winter months, and strong competition among oil producing countries for market share.
-These events continued into 2015 and early 2016 and, along with slower economic growth in China, have led to a further decline in commodity prices.
-Spot prices for WTI declined from approximately \$106.00 per Bbl in June 2014 to less than \$50.00 per Bbl in January 2015, and declined further to less than \$30.00 per Bbl in January 2016.
-Spot prices for Henry Hub natural gas declined from approximately \$4.40 per MMBtu in January 2014 to \$3.00 per MMBtu in January 2015, and declined further to less than \$1.80 per MMBtu for a brief period in December 2015.
-Spot prices for propane, which is the largest source of our NGLs sales revenue, declined from approximately \$1.55 per gallon in January 2014 to less than \$0.50 per gallon in January 2015, and declined further to less than \$0.35 per gallon in January 2016.
+In late 2014, global energy commodity prices declined precipitously as a result of several factors, including an increase in worldwide commodity supplies, a stronger U.S. dollar, relatively mild weather in large portions of the U.S. during the 2014 and 2015 winter months, and strong competition among oil producing countries for market share.
+Depressed commodity prices continued into 2015 and 2016, although a modest recovery has occurred in late 2016 and early 2017.

+Spot prices for WTI declined significantly since June 2014 levels of approximately \$106.00 per Bbl and have ranged from less than \$30.00 per Bbl in February 2016 to approximately \$53.00 per Bbl in February 2017.
+Spot prices for Henry Hub natural gas also declined significantly from approximately \$4.40 per MMBtu in January 2014 to \$2.00 per MMBtu in March 2016.
+Natural gas prices have recently recovered to approximately \$3.00 per MMBtu in February 2017 due to increases in demand as a result of colder winter weather in many regions of the United States.
+Spot prices for propane, which is the largest portion of our NGLs sales, declined from approximately \$1.55 per gallon in January 2014 to less than \$0.35 per gallon in January 2016.
+Prices for propane have recovered to over \$0.70 per gallon in February 2017.